MovLib/www/README.md

   * **Windows:** double click the `vagrantup.exe`
   * **Unix:** execute `vagrantup.sh`

 This will set up a full local development virtual machine that is similar to the real production server.
-The VM includes the [Debian 7 Wheezy](http://www.debian.org/) with [Gnome GUI](http://www.gnome.org/), the [Oracle NetBeans IDE](https://netbeans.org/), and all other dependencies provisioned via [Puppet](http://puppetlabs.com/).
+The VM includes [Debian 7 Wheezy](http://www.debian.org/) with [Gnome GUI](http://www.gnome.org/), the [Oracle NetBeans IDE](https://netbeans.org/), and all other dependencies provisioned via [Puppet](http://puppetlabs.com/).
 You'll be able to develop, debug, and test right away.

 ## Weblinks
 * [Official Website](https://movlib.org/)